 Analog and Digital Signal Analysis, Frédéric Cohen Tenoudji

 This one goes even deeper with wavelets and random signals, including filtering by a random signal.
 Again, it is very in-depth and very long, but if you’re interested in signal processing, it’s wonderful.
+This is not the same Tenoudji as the one that wrote about quantum mechanics (fantastic book by the way).

 Finance has a lot of mathematics going on, mostly stochastics.
 I have taken a few finance classes and portfolio optimization is definitely mathematical in nature.
 There are two main textbooks I have learned from.
 The first one is this: